 WHY WE ARE HERE

-The LGBTQ community faces many unique challenges compared to the rest of the population.
-While there are limited legal protections for LGBTQ people in Utah, many of DSU’s students are coming from states where no such protections exist.
-Additionally, since LGBTQ people are from all segments of the population, many experience discrimination for reasons outside of their sexual or gender identity, compounding their difficulties.
+The LGBTQ+ community faces many unique challenges compared to the rest of the population.
+Legal protections for LGBTQ+ individuals still vary state-by-state.
+Additionally, since LGBTQ+ people are from all segments of the population, many experience discrimination for reasons outside of their sexual or gender identity and this intersectionality compounds their difficulties.

-- Over half of LGBT students aged 13-17 feel unsafe at school because of their sexual orientation, and nearly 40% because of gender expression
+- 57.6% of LGBTQ students felt unsafe at school because of their sexual orientation, and 43.3%

 - 31.8% of LGBTQ students missed at least one entire day of school in the past month because they felt unsafe or uncomfortable, and a tenth (10.0%) missed four or more days in the past month.

 - Over a third avoided gender-segregated spaces in school because they felt unsafe or uncomfortable